 - Use a client-side master key

-I am sure you have better idea of AWS S3 encryption now to protect your data in AWS S3.
-Let’s sum up some of the important points that we learnt.
+I am sure you have a better idea of AWS S3 encryption now to protect your data in AWS S3.
+Let’s sum up some of the crucial points that we learnt.

 - Always consider using AWS S3 HTTPS endpoint while working with your objects

 - For simplicity and ease of use, you can use SSE-S3 or SSE-KMS

 - Server Side Encryption encrypts only object data and not metadata.

 - For end-to-end encryption use HTTPS for data transfer between your client and S3 and use server-side encryption or client-side encryption for data at rest as per your convenience.

 Subscribe to our newsletter below to get awesome AWS learning materials delivered straight to your inbox.